Humans write documentation

 One of the tools that allows us to operationalise API Blueprint documentation is Dredd.
 Personally, I believe this is one of the most useful yet lesser-known tools for API testing.
 Dredd will run an instance of your web server, automatically read all the requests defined in the document, and send them to this server to validate that the schemas and response codes match what has been documented.
 How cool is that?

-Dredd for API testing
+API Spec testing

 If you liked what you just read but think you won’t be able to use it because you don’t use Blueprint, you should know that Dredd is quite stack-agnostic.
 It supports both OpenAPI and Blueprint files, and it even has plugins to integrate with various languages.